MMathisLab/FreelyMovingVR4Mice/docs/training_protocols/training_protocol.md

 Add in the distractor.
 You can do this by setting `distractor=1.0`.
 Make sure that  `distraction_selection=4.0`.
 This selects the black single teardrop object as the distractor.

-**Continuation Criteria:** Performance ≥ 70% successful trials on at least 125 trials in under 60 minutes in at least one session.
+**Continuation Criteria:** Performance ≥ 70% successful trials on at least 125 trials in under 60 minutes in at least 2 sessions.

 - Standard arena preparation (see {ref}`sec:arena-habituation`) and control software preparation (see {ref}`sec:gui`).